semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 ### Deduplication of findings

 Semgrep tracks all the possible ways that taint can reach a sink, but at present it only reports one taint trace among the possible ones.
 Click "Open in Playground" in the example below, run the example to get one finding, and then ask the Playground to visualize the dataflow of the finding.
 Even though `sink` can be tainted via `x` or via `y`, the trace will only show you one of these possibiities.
-If you e.g. replace `x = user_input` with `x = "safe"`, then Semgrep will then report the taint trace via `y`.
+If you replace `x = user_input` with `x = "safe"`, then Semgrep will then report the taint trace via `y`.

 <iframe src="https://semgrep.dev/embed/editor?snippet=WAYzL" border="0" frameBorder="0" width="100%" height="432"></iframe>